-The implied consent notice is a statutory scheme put in place Georgia to make it easier for law enforcement to get a sample of your blood, breath, urine, or other bodily substances to help prove their case.
+The implied consent notice is a statutory scheme put in place in Georgia to make it easier for law enforcement to get a sample of your blood, breath, urine, or other bodily substances to help prove their case.
 In Georgia, the implied consent statute has evolved many times over the years since it first became a statute in 1968.
 The implied consent statute only applies where the officer has sufficient “probable cause” to believe the offense of DUI has been committed.
 In a typical DUI case where no one has died or been seriously injured, a person suspected of being DUI must first be placed under arrest for DUI or for an offense that arose out of the DUI case.
 The officer must then read the implied consent notice at the time of arrest unless there is some exigent circumstance that warranted the delay of the reading of the notice.
 When this notice is read, the officer advises a Georgia DUI suspect of certain rights and penalties with respect to the Implied-Consent notice.
-If the suspect agrees to take the test designated by the law enforcement officer, that person is then entitled to his or her own test of their breath, blood, urine or other bodily fluids at their own expense and from qualified persons of their own choosing after they take the officer’s requested test.
+If the suspect agrees to take the test designated by the law enforcement officer, that person is then entitled to his or her own test of their breath, blood, urine, or other bodily fluids at their own expense and from qualified persons of their own choosing after they take the officer’s requested test.
 Law enforcement must also make reasonable accommodations to transport the accused DUI suspect to get their own test.

-A 2006 amendment to the implied consent statute has language indicating that law enforcement can get a search warrant in a Georgia DUI case, however the Georgia legislature decided to leave in the language that is a suspect refuses the State’s test, then no test shall be given.
+A 2006 amendment to the implied consent statute has language indicating that law enforcement can get a search warrant in a Georgia DUI case, however, the Georgia legislature decided to leave in the language that is a suspect refuses the State’s test, then no test shall be given.
 Law enforcement and prosecutors have determined that the statutory change adding language for search warrants gave law enforcement the power to obtain search warrants.
 Many Georgia jurisdictions including Atlanta, Cobb County, Dunwoody, Gwinnett, Cherokee, Athens, Rockdale, Douglas County, and more have been seeking and obtaining search warrants to draw and test blood in DUI cases where a driver refused to take the State’s test under the implied consent law.
 Our firm takes the position that law enforcement can obtain search warrants in a Georgia DUI case for things like medical records to discover hospital or medical chemical test results (discussed below).
 Law enforcement can even get a search warrant in DUI cases to obtain and test bodily substances like blood or urine, but only in limited circumstances.
 Our DUI lawyers at Chestney & Sullivan Law Firm are actively challenging the use of search warrants for blood/urine in DUI cases in court and we expect that the Georgia Supreme Court will have to ultimately decide the issue of its use.

 In a Georgia DUI case, the only time we see this issue arise is if a person charged with a DUI was injured in an accident where they received medical care or had some other reason to need medical treatment following an accident or a DUI arrest.
-Up until the early 2000’s, prosecutors would simply use the court’s power of subpoena to have medical records presented in court.
+Up until the early 2000s, prosecutors would simply use the court’s power of subpoena to have medical records presented in court.
 That changed after a series of Georgia appellate decisions that resulted in prohibiting that practice by law enforcement and prosecutor offices.
 Now prosecutors or law enforcement must get a search warrant from a judge to obtain these types of records.
 Law enforcement or the prosecutor’s office seeking the search warrant now must present sufficient evidence to a judge that the records sought are material to the case, that a chemical test is likely to be in the records, and that there is sufficient probable cause to believe a crime was committed.
-Defenses can be made by attacking the validity of a search warrant if it was not executed properly – which may lead to the exclusion of the chemical test evidence.
+Defense challenges can be made by attacking the validity of a search warrant if it was not obtained and executed properly – which may lead to the exclusion of the chemical test evidence.